nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 *Now, you wish to work on something else, like marking the attendance for another group.*
 4. From where we left off, simply enter the command `back` and you'll be brought back to the `Group Page`.
-5. From here, you can use `session 4` to view the `Session Page` of the fourth group, and you can then mark their attendance for a selected session.
+5. From here, you can use `session 4` to view the `Session Page` of the fourth group, and you can then mark their attendance for your selected session.

 ---